carpentries/carpentries.org-archive/_posts/2020/05/2020-15-29-south-africa-online-workshop.md

 - Technical coordinator (certified Carpentries Instructor) running the Zoom room.
 Use of a tablet allowed the technical instructor to have a 'learner' view.

 ![Multi-screen setup by the technical coordinator at the SADiLaR workshop]({{ site.urlimg }}/blog/2020/05/south-african-online-workshop.png)
-_Multi-screen setup by one of the participants at the SADiLaR workshop.
+_Multi-screen setup by the technical coordinator at the SADiLaR workshop.
 Most participants in a workshop use one screen only._

 ## Sticky feedback